Four-gluon vertex from the Curci-Ferrari model at one-loop order: Results and discussion

 Interestingly enough, when considering tensorial structures accessible to lattice simulations, the above-mentioned IR divergence can only affect the form factor associated with the totally symmetric tensor $G_{\mu \nu \rho \sigma}^{abcd}$ at one-loop order, not only for the simple configuration analyzed here but also for any collinear configuration.
 In fact, let us consider the ghost-loop contributions for the four-gluon vertex at one-loop.
 By the gluon-ghost vertex structure, there will be structure constants and an incoming momentum in each vertex.
 Now, for collinear configurations $\left( \alpha p, \beta p, \gamma p, -(\alpha + \beta + \gamma) p \right)$, contributions proportional to the four-vector $p$ will appear but should be ignored due to the orthogonality of the Landau gauge gluon propagator of the external legs since we aim to compare with lattice simulations, which can only access the full Green function.
 Thus, we will obtain contributions that are proportional to $q_\mu q_\nu q_\rho q_\sigma$, where $q$ is the momentum running inside the loop.
 This is totally symmetric in the Lorentz indices and thus proportional to $ R_{\mu \nu \rho \sigma}$.
 Being totally symmetric in the Lorentz indices, the Bose symmetry of the external legs constrains the color structure to be also totally symmetric.
 Notice that the color structure cannot depend on the specific momentum configuration chosen.
 Thus, we can take the limit $p \rightarrow 0$ for simplicity, and ascertain that the color structure is of the form $\left( \delta^{ab} \delta^{cd} + \delta^{ac} \delta^{bd} + \delta^{ad} \delta^{bc} \right)$.
 Therefore, the case $p \neq 0$ will have the same color structure and we can say that the ghost-loop contributions (and its associated IR divergence) will be proportional to the totally symmetric tensor $G_{\mu \nu \rho \sigma}^{abcd}$ for any collinear configuration.

 Finally, we close this section by briefly highlighting some of the previous findings regarding the four-gluon vertex in the literature.
 First of all, the recent pioneering work~\cite{Orlando24} provides lattice data for the four-gluon vertex in three collinear configurations (including the one studied here) for some form factors, reporting a dominance of the form factor $H(p)$ that is essentially constant in the range accessed, suggesting an IR divergence in $G(p)$, but not suggesting zero-crossings for $H(p)$ or $G(p)$.
+The form factor $F^{(1)}$ in our computation is a mere linear combination of the already presented form factors, with an associated plot of the same quality of Figs.~\ref{Hgraph} and~\ref{Ggraph}.

 In Ref.~\cite{Binosi14}, the authors adopted the same collinear configuration we adopted here, and our analytical results for the Feynman graphs are compatible with the ones they report.
 However, they observed a large peak in the IR for $H(p)$ that we did not observe (nor the authors of~\cite{Aguilar24}), and it is not suggested by lattice data.
 In Ref.~\cite{Cyrol15}, the authors focused on the tree-level tensor form factor, discussed more general kinematical configurations, and provided a comparison between decoupling and scaling behaviors for the propagators.
 They obtained an IR suppression of $H(p)$ like us, but they reported a prominent peak in the IR which we did not observe.
 For the scaling solutions, they observed IR divergences in $H(p)$ that were not observed by us nor by~\cite{Aguilar24}.
 The authors of Refs.~\cite{Cyrol16, Huber20} report results in qualitative agreement with the ones presented in~\cite{Cyrol15}.